mikel072889/dogs-quiz-project2/README.md

     * Dogs Found and Dogs Lost Scoring System
         * "Dogs Found"  is where the number of correct answers will be shown and is expected to increment everytime the user clicks on the correct answer.
 On the other hand, "Dogs Lost" is where the number of wrong answers will be shown and is also expected to increment everytime user clicks on the wrong answer.
-        * Contrary to the usual scoring label "Score", this are is labelled differently to provide consistency with the storyline.
+        * Contrary to the usual scoring label "Score", this area is labelled differently to provide consistency with the storyline.

         ![Scoring system](docs/readme-images/lost-found.jpg)